Frequently Asked Questions

 Why is part of a person's name in blue and part in black?

 The blue part of the name is their personal name and surname.
-The black parts
+The black parts indicate how to address them formally.

 Back to top

-Some people's names have a star beside them.
-What does this mean?
+Some people's names have a star after them in the

 Back to top